vorce/golux/README.md

 - Left mouse click generates a new game
 - Left keyboard arrow will decrease the speed of time
 - Right keyboard arrow will increase the speed of time

-## Notes

-- Repo contains a bunch of things from the default scenic skeleton.
-I plan on removing most of it.
-- Blog post about the making of this: [Game of Life in Elixir and Scenic](https://forvillelser.vorce.se/posts/2018-09-18-game-of-life-in-elixir-and-scenic.html)